-Electrical power, water for cooling, and compressed air systems will be needed to operate the Japanese equipment (the UCN source system and the CN moderators and system) in Canada.
-The materials costs associated with installation of these services will be \$40k and are displayed in Table 5.
+Electrical power, water for cooling, and compressed air systems will be needed to operate the Japanese equipment (the UCN source system) in Canada.
+The materials costs associated with installation of these services will be \$40k and are displayed in Table 5 on page 8.10.
 Human resource requirements for installation will be discussed in the next line item.